Spatiam/Spatiam_ION_DMI/README.md

 - Automatic ION Relaunch with Network Updates

 ### Installation
-- For the scripts to work properly you must have already built and installed ION on your machine (ionstart is ready to run).
-This has been tested with ION version 4.0.2 but is expected to work with 4.X.X versions.
+- For the scripts to work properly you must have already built and installed ION on your machine (`ionstart` is ready to run).
+The DMI has been tested with ION version 4.0.2 but it is expected to work with 4.X.X versions.
 - Install Python (3) Requirements with `pip3 install -r requirements.txt`
 - Run with `python3 instance.py`